kashinak/kitchen-genie/README.md

   - Flash messages to alert the user that their input data is unsuccessful such as when a user name or passwrod does not exist.
   - Dropdown menus to speed up and facilitate user data input experience.
   - Used Font Awesome icon prefixes for better user experience and intuitive layout.
+  - Links provided underneath Register and Login submit buttons to easily guide the user to the correct page depending on whether or not they are a registered user.

   ## Technologies Used